puppetlabs/puppetserver/documentation/tuning_guide.markdown

 At this point you may be wondering, "What's the downside to just setting `max-active-instances` to a really high value?"
 The answer to this question, in a nutshell, is "memory usage".
-This brings us to the other extremely important Puppet Server.
+This brings us to the other extremely important setting to consider for Puppet Server.

 ### JVM Heap Size